ECB to raise rates again and face questions about future path

 By Francesco Canepa and Balazs Koranyi

-FRANKFURT, Feb 2 (Reuters) - The European Central Bank is set to raise interest rates again on Thursday and pencil in more hikes for the next few months, with the only open question being how big these will be.
+FRANKFURT, Feb 2 (Reuters) - The European Central Bank is all but certain to raise interest rates again on Thursday and pencil in more hikes for the next few months, with the only open question being how big these will be.

-The ECB has been increasing rates at a record pace to fight a sudden bout of high inflation in the euro zone - the byproduct of factors including the aftermath of the COVID-19 pandemic and an energy crisis that followed Russia's invasion of Ukraine.
+The ECB has been increasing rates at a record pace to fight a sudden bout of high inflation in the euro zone - the byproduct of factors such as the aftermath of the COVID-19 pandemic and an energy crisis that followed Russia's invasion of Ukraine.

 The central bank for the 20 countries that share the euro is seen raising its deposit rate by another half a percentage point to 2.5% on Thursday, in line with what it said in December.

+The Fed raised rates again and said more rate increases were needed but also acknowledged that it had turned a corner on inflation and disinflation was underway, comments that buoyed stocks.

-So far Lagarde has pushed back on any suggestion that the ECB is relenting in its fight against inflation and investors generally expect her and her policymaking colleagues to reaffirm that line on Thursday.
+Lagarde has pushed backso far on any suggestion that the ECB is relenting in its fight against inflation and investors generally see her reaffirming that line on Thursday, an expectation that pushed the euro sharply higher overnight.

-"We suspect the ECB will reiterate its hawkish message in February as there are still uncertainties regarding underlying inflationary pressures and a change of tone would undermine the ECB's credibility," Annalisa Piazza, a fixed-income research analyst at MFS Investment Management, said.
+"We suspect the ECB will reiterate its hawkish message in February, as there are still uncertainties regarding underlying inflationary pressures and a change of tone would undermine the ECB's credibility," said Annalisa Piazza, a fixed-income research analyst at MFS Investment Management.

-The ECB said in December that rates would be increased "at a steady pace" until it is happy inflation is heading back down to its 2% target.
+In December, the ECB said rates would be increased "at a steady pace" until it was happy inflation was heading back down to its 2% target.

-But that guidance is now proving a source of contention within the Governing Council.
+But that guidance is now proving a source of contention within the Governing Council, as headline inflation falls sharply, though underlying price growth is still inching up and becoming increasingly broad.

 Policy hawks who favour higher rates, such as the Netherlands' Klaas Knot, Slovakia's Peter Kazimir and Slovenia's Bostjan Vasle, have explicitly called for further 50-basis-point hikes in both February and March.

-But doves like Greece's Yannis Stournaras and Italian board member Fabio Panetta have argued for smaller moves, or at least for the ECB to refrain from making commitments for March.
+But doves, such as Greece's Yannis Stournaras and Italian board member Fabio Panetta, have argued for smaller moves, or at least for the ECB to refrain from making commitments for March.

 This tension may result in a compromise on the language, as happened in December, whereby the ECB makes the size of its next rate hike dependent on incoming data, analysts said.